samyon7/Neural-Mechanism/README.md

-HAHA, YOU GOT PRANKED?
-JUST WAIT UNTIL NEXT MONDAY YA, WHILE WAITING YOU CAN SNOOZE WATER AT YOUR MOMMY's HOME

-Trust me, when you apply this mechanism over attention, your model can cook nasi goreng

 UPDATE:
 Transformers got limits, esp. on long reads.
 They just choke sometimes.
 One technique, linear attention's a speed hack for attention mechs: kernel trick + recurrence.
 Faster, less memory, handles longer sequences.
 Tradeoff?
 Maybe accuracy dips.
 Worth it?